 - Loss of historical data – in some cases, you may not be able to import historical data, which can make it impossible to see year-over-year trends.

-Taking into consideration that Google is sunsetting Universal Analytics (UA) in July 2023 to replace it with Google Analytics 4, many professionals who have used UA are faced with a choice.
-They can either learn analytics based on a completely different tracking logic, or look for a new platform based on familiar patterns.
+After sunsetting Universal Analytics (UA) on July 1, 2023, and replacing it with Google Analytics 4, many professionals who have used UA faced a choice.
+They can either learn analytics based on a completely different tracking logic or look for a new platform based on familiar patterns.

 Moving to a new platform is much more than just implementation and it is vital to plan your migration properly.
 To help you, we have prepared the ultimate guide to switching web analytics vendors.